madhurimaasth/Aegis/README.md

 c)	GPS integration, push notifications, and a richer admin dashboard with analytics would make the system more powerful and closer to a production-level campus safety application.
 d)	A graphical user interface or a mobile app front-end could replace the console, making the system more user-friendly.

-*This is a collaborative project for CSE 1320 (Intermediate Programming).*
+*This is a collaborative project for CSE 1325 (Object-Oriented Programming).*
 ### Contributors
 1.	**Kripa Neupane**
 2.	**Madhurima Shrestha**